Using common widgets - Piano, Staff and Chord Symbols

 Piano

-The piano widget displays MIDI input in a keyboard.
+The Piano widget displays MIDI input in a keyboard.
 Double click the keyboard to quickly change the number of octaves.

 Using the Widget Settings window - acessible by holding Control